dropbeardan/mock-api-server/README.md

 Property | Type | Function
 --- | --- | ---
-route | string | The route path of the endpoint.
+route | string | The route path of the endpoint (can be multi-level, i.e. /a/b/c).
 This form part of the URL when invoking the endpoint. method | string | The HTTP verb associated with the endpoint. <br /> Only RESTful verbs are acceptable (GET, POST, PATCH, PUT, DELETE). headers (optional) | object | An object of headers to be returned when the endpoint is invoked. statusCode (optional) | number | A numeric status code associated with the HTTP response (100 - 599).
 Response uses 200 if not specified.